Construction of Tight Frames on Graphs and Application to Denoising: Construction and Properties

 By construction, the elements of the frame are band-limited, i.e. localized in the spectral scale, in the sense that for a fixed $k$, the frame elements $\Psi_{kl}$ ($l=1,\ldots,n$) are linear combinations of the eigenvectors of the graph Laplacian (``graph harmonics'') corresponding to eigenvalues in the range $[b^{k-2},b^k]$ only.

-From our initial motivations, we would like that in constrast with the eigenfunctions of the Laplace operator, the frame elements $\Psi_{kl}$ are spatially localized functions.
-In the classical Littlewood-Paley construction for the usual Laplacian on the interval $[0,1]$, this is a well-known fact: the use of linear combination of trigonometric functions $\Psi_{k,x}(y) := \sin(kx)\sin(ky)$ via smooth multiscale bandpass filters weights as described in Definition \ref{bandpass} gives rise to strongly localized functions (as illustrated in Figure~\ref{fig1}).
+From our initial motivations, it is desirable that in contrast with the eigenfunctions of the Laplace operator, the frame elements $\Psi_{kl}$ are spatially localized functions.
+In the classical Littlewood-Paley construction for the usual Laplacian on the interval $[0,1]$, this is a well-known fact: the use of linear combination of trigonometric functions $\Psi_{k l}(y) := \sin(kl)\sin(ky)$ via smooth multiscale bandpass filters weights as described in Definition \ref{bandpass} gives rise to strongly localized functions (as illustrated in Figure~\ref{fig:1}).

-Concerning the corresponding discrete construction based on the graph Laplacian, this localization property is certainly observed in practice (see Section \ref{sec:exp}).
-From a theoretical perspective, \cite{Hammond11}(Theorem 5.5) give a localization result for graph frames taking the form
+Regarding the corresponding discrete construction based on the graph Laplacian, this localization property is certainly observed in practice (as illustrated in Figure \ref{fig:locSwiss} and \ref{fig:locSphere}, see Section \ref{sec:exp} for the setup of the numerical experiments).

+Concerning the theoretical perspective, we first review briefly the existing results of \cite{Hammond11}, denote $d$ the shortest path distance in the graph.
+Theorem 5.5 of \cite{Hammond11} there gives the following localization result for graph frames:

-for all $x$ having (shortest path) distance to $x_l$ larger than $K$, provided the scaling function $\zeta_1$ is $K$-times differentiable with vanishing first $(K-1)$ derivatives in 0, non-vanishing $K$-th derivative, and the scale parameter $k$ is big enough.
+for all $x$ with $d(x,x_l) \geq K$, under the assumption that the scaling function $\zeta_1$ is $K$-times differentiable with vanishing first $(K-1)$ derivatives in 0, non-vanishing $K$-th derivative, and the scale parameter $k$ is big enough.
 This says that $\Psi_{kl}$ is ``localized'' around the point $x_l$.
 Unfortunately, this result is not informative in our framework for two reasons: first, we chose a function $\zeta_1$ (see \eqref{defzeta}) vanishing in a neighborhood of zero, so that all derivatives vanish in the origin, contradicting one of the above assumptions.
-Secondly, and independently of this first issue, the condition ``$k$ is big enough'', as well as the function $C$, depend on the size of the graph and of the largest eigenvalue of the Laplacian, so that it is not completely clear if this bound will cover any interesting part of the spectrum (for $k$ too large, the spectral support $[b^{k-2}, b^k]$ does not contain any eigenvalues, so that $\Psi_{kl}$ is trivial).
+Secondly, and independently of this first issue, the condition ``$k$ is big enough'', as well as the factor $C$, depend on the size $n$ of the graph and of the largest eigenvalue of the Laplacian.
+As a consequence it is unclear if this bound covers any interesting part of the spectrum (for $k$ too large, the spectral support $[b^{k-2}, b^k]$ does not contain any eigenvalues, so that $\Psi_{kl}$ is trivial).
 Finally, for fixed $k$ the bound also does not give information on the behavior of $\Psi_{kl}(x)$ when the path distance of $x$ to $x_l$ becomes very large.